JSimai/Lyrebird-Techincal/README.md

 Only relevant features are implemented, however, there are many other features that could be added to the frontend.

-- Document generation for scripts, letters to GPs, letters to patients or carers, etc.
+- Currently a placeholder; document generation for scripts, letters to GPs, letters to patients or carers, etc.
 - The ability to pause the consultation.
 - Patient profiles and previous information.
+- Instead of a simple list for the history, I would implement a calendar view with the ability to filter by date, time, and patient info for both past and future appointments.

 ### Backend